 How long does it take maggots to crawl out of flesh?
 For skin to shrink-wrap itself tight around a corpse’s skeleton?

 I checked my reflection in a store window; my ugly face stared back, nothing I wasn’t used to though.
 Not a single piece of gravel lodged in my skin or tire mark to be found.
 I sniffed but figured if I was to rot it would, at the least, take more than a few seconds’ sunlight to start the process.

 That didn’t make sense, though nothing about my situation really did; we come from nothingness, from death we are born and so we must return.
 Second lives aren’t supposed to happen.

-Yet I’d appeared where I’d died, only a few blocks from where I’d lived my entire life; the space between me and my parents’ house became miniscule, then nothing.
+Yet I’d appeared where I’d died, only a few blocks from where I’d lived my entire life; the space between me and my parents’ house became minuscule, then nothing.
 I was at the front porch.

 It was summer but the shades were drawn, windows shut and door sealed; they swore they’d never leave but there aren’t many reasons to keep promises to the dead.